r-devel/r-dev-env/docs/tutorials/multi_r_compilation.md

         TOP_SRCDIR is now set to /workspaces/r-dev-env/svn/r-devel-raw
         ```

+#### 3. Copy or build source
-3. If you have an unmodified build of R-devel using the default name of
+-   If you have an unmodified build of R-devel using the default name of
     `r-devel`, you can simply copy the sources and the build to the new
     directories with `rsync`: